PoloLacoste/r6-api/README.md

 # HTTP API

-An swagger documentation is available at the root of the server.
+A swagger documentation is available on the `/` endpoint.

 ## Get id